ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 ```

 **Notes**:
-- Make sure to define at least an ssh Key in the `VM_SSH_KEYS` environment variable, or the cluster will fail to provision.
+- Make sure to define at least one ssh key in the `VM_SSH_KEYS` environment variable, or the cluster will fail to provision.
 - If you want more customization, you can extend the template to add multiple interfaces or dual-stack.
-- please always make sure that the ProxmoxMachines ignores the cloud-init status by defining `spec.checks.skipCloudInitStatus: true` in the ProxmoxMachine CR.
+- Please make sure that the ProxmoxMachines always ignore the cloud-init status by defining `spec.checks.skipCloudInitStatus: true` in the ProxmoxMachine CR.

 ```yaml
 spec: